 According to December 2011 survey results from the CMO Council, the top reasons cited by consumers for liking brands on Facebook were: being loyal customers (49%); wanting to track brand news (46%); looking for incentives or rewards for engaging with the brand (46%); and looking for special savings or events (43%).

-Topics: Analytics & Automated, Brand Metrics, Europe, Financial Services, Food & Restaurants, Media & Entertainment, Online, PR, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Social Media, Travel & Hospitality
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Europe, Financial Services, Food & Restaurants, Media & Entertainment, Online, PR, Promotions, Coupons & Co-op, Radio, Retail & E-Commerce, Social Media, Travel & Hospitality

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.